Western or conventional medicine and precision medicine are two approaches doctors use to treat disease. They work in different ways.

 How Does Precision Medicine Work?

-In traditional medicine, scientists develop drugs to treat the symptoms or the disease itself.
+In western medicine. scientists develop drugs to treat the symptoms or the disease itself.
 They test the drugs in clinical trials that involve large groups of people who have that disease.
-The FDA approves a new drug when studies show that its benefits outweigh its risks.
-That means people who take it will do better with it and won’t be hurt by it.
-Yet that doesn't mean the medicine will help everyone who takes it.
+The FDA approves a new drug when studies show that they are more likely to benefit rather than be harmed by the prescribed medicine.
+Yet, that doesn't mean the medicine will help everyone who takes it.

 Precision medicine is much more targeted.
 Over years of research, scientists have learned more about the genetics behind how diseases start and how they behave.

 Many diseases are linked to gene changes.
 Thanks to the Human Genome Project, researchers now have a map of all the genes in the human body.
-They can see how certain gene changes cause disease and what makes one person's heart disease, diabetes, or cancer act differently from another's.
+They can see how certain gene changes cause disease and what makes one person's heart disease, diabetes, or cancer act differently from another's, as well as repond differently to treatment.
 Knowing how genes and diseases interact can help them fine-tune treatments to make them work better.

 Doctors can use precision medicine to: